Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Select the HTTP request trigger.
 Box 2: Select the Recurrence trigger.
 Box 3: Create an Azure logic app.
 - [ ] Box 1: Update the action group in Azure Monitor.
 Box 2: Create an Azure logic app.
 Box 3: Select the Recurrence trigger.

-### You have an Azure DevOps organization named Contoso and an Azure subscription.
-The subscription contains an Azure virtual machine scale set named VMSS1 that is configured for autoscaling.
-You have a project in Azure DevOps named Project1.
-Project1 is used to build a web app named App1 and deploy App1 to VMSS1.
-You need to ensure that an email alert is generated whenever VMSS1 scales in or out.
-Solution: From Azure Monitor, create an action group.
-Does this meet the goal?

-- [x] Yes
-- [ ] No

 ### You plan to provision a self-hosted Linux agent.
 Which authentication mechanism should you use to register the self-hosted agent?

 - [x] Personal Access Token (PAT)